ajmazurie/spate/doc/quickstart.md

 print "number of jobs:", workflow.number_of_jobs print "number of paths:", workflow.number_of_paths

-# print the jobs in this workflow, in the order of their
+# print the jobs in this workflow,
-# execution; note that for the 'colorized' option to work,
-# the optional dependency 'Colorama' must be installed
+# in the order of their execution
 spate.echo(workflow, colorized = True)

+# create a diagram of this workflow;
+# note that this requires the optional
+# 'pygraphviz' package to be installed
+spate.draw(workflow, "example_1.png")

-# save this workflow for latter use
+# save this workflow for later (re)use
 spate.save(workflow, "example_1.spate.gz")
 ```

-Here we created a simple workflow with two jobs.
-Note that for convenience and readability the `add_job()` function accepts either single strings or list of strings to declare input and output paths.

 Running this script will create the workflow, save it as a file for later use, and display the jobs that will be executed (in the right order) if the workflow was to be run: